Drones and UAV

-Due to the aerial nature of drones (also known as UAV or Unmanned Aircraft Vehicle), chances are that they are not covered by your current insurance and must have protection from a particular aviation policy.
+Due to their aerial nature, the chances are that your current insurance does not cover them.
+Therefore, they must have protection from a particular aviation policy.

-With more and more people choosing to operate and fly drones, the industry is fast became regulated all over North America, for a good reason, both commercial and hobby use.
+With more and more people choosing to operate and fly them, the industry quickly became regulated all over North America, for a good reason, both for commercial and hobby use.
 US Federal Aviation Administration has estimated over 1.6 million registered as of July 2020.
 A large portion of 73% was designated for recreational purposes.
-These numbers exclude the smaller size drone anyone could buy from Amazon.
+These numbers exclude the smaller size anyone could buy from Amazon.

-Transport Canada has provided a flow chart to navigate licensing and insurance requirements to ensure proper operation.
-This information can be found from their web site.
+Transport Canada has provided a flow chart to navigate requirements to ensure proper operation.
+You can find this information on their website.

-Hull coverage covers physical damage to the drone, as well as add-on coverage for equipment, remote controls, and more.
+Hull coverage covers physical damage to the drone and add-on coverage for equipment, remote controls, and more.

 - UAV Liability (To Satisfy Transport Canada & Contract Requirements)